Urban America and the Police since World War II Special Section of the Journal of Urban History.

 Christopher Lowen Agee (PhD, University of California, Berkeley, 2005) is an associate professor of history at the University of Colorado Denver.
 He is the author of The Streets of San Francisco: Policing and the Creation of a Cosmopolitan Liberal Politics, 1950-1972 (University of Chicago Press, 2014).
 He is a Distinguished Lecturer for the Organization of American Historians, and his work has appeared in The SAGE Handbook of Global Policing, the Journal of the History of Sexuality, and Notches.
 He is currently researching the history of liberalism and community policing during the 1980s and 1990s in Philadelphia, Pennsylvania; Houston, Texas; and Portland, Oregon.

 Themis Chronopoulos is associate professor and director of American Studies at Swansea University in Wales, United Kingdom.
-He is the author of Spatial Regulation in New York City: From Urban Renewal to Zero Tolerance (New York: Routledge, 2011) and the coeditor with Jonathan Soffer of After the Urban Crisis: New York and the Rise of Inequality forthcoming as a special section of the Journal of Urban History.
+He is the author of Spatial Regulation in New York City: From Urban Renewal to Zero Tolerance (New York: Routledge, 2011) and the coeditor with Jonathan Soffer of After the Urban Crisis: New York and the Rise of Inequality, a special section of the Journal of Urban History.
 His current research and writing examine topics such as race and ethnicity, social inequality, housing and urban development, and neighborhood change.

 Eric C. Schneider was an assistant dean and associate director of Academic Affairs in the College of Arts and Sciences at the University of Pennsylvania.
 He was the author of three books on U.S. urban history, and his book Smack: Heroin and the American City (University of Pennsylvania Press, 2008) won the Urban History Association's Kenneth Jackson Award for Best Book.
 His most recent research examined the history of murder in Philadelphia.